End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

 \subsection{Model Architecture}

-The overall architecture of XET-V2X is illustrated in Fig.~\ref{fig:xet-v2x-architecture}.
-The core design of the model lies in multi-view multimodal feature extraction and multi-view multimodal feature fusion.
+The overall architecture of XET-V2X is illustrated in Fig.\ref{fig:xet-v2x-architecture}.
+The core design of the model lies in multiview multimodal feature extraction and multiview multimodal feature fusion.
 For both the ego view and other cooperative views (i.e., RSUs or CAVs), XET-V2X employs PointPillars~\cite{lang2019pointpillars} to extract point cloud features and ResNet~\cite{he2016deep} to extract image features, yielding high-dimensional feature representations.
-Subsequently, two stacked multi-view cooperative cross-attention modules are applied to fuse features across viewpoints and modalities.
-Finally, object detection and tracking are performed based on the MOTR framework~\cite{zeng2022motr}, enabling joint detection and tracking in an end-to-end manner.
+Two stacked multiview cooperative cross-attention modules are subsequently applied to fuse features across viewpoints and modalities.
+Finally, object detection and tracking are performed on the basis of the MOTR framework~\cite{zeng2022motr}, enabling joint detection and tracking in an end-to-end manner.